 - The scientific name of the species

 By specifying the species and quantity, you make the package Lacey Act compliant.
-By specifying that the animals inside are reptiles (as opposed to Aquatics, i.e., fish and similar) you make the package IATA complaint.
-If you fail to be compliant, your package may be confiscated, and you may be fined.
+By specifying that the animals are reptiles (as opposed to Aquatics, i.e., fish and similar) you make the package IATA complaint.
+If you fail to do so, your package may be confiscated and you may be fined.

-It also doesn’t hurt to label the box on all sides ‘Handle With Care’, ‘Fragile,’ ‘Live Animals’ and similar.
-This should encourage anybody handling the parcel to treat it more delicately.
+It also doesn’t hurt to label the box on all sides ‘Handle With Care’, ‘Fragile,’ ‘Live Animals’, or similar.
+This should encourage anybody handling the parcel to treat it more carefully.

-You’ll need insulating material like a foam box.
-Line the inside of your shipping container with something like Styrofoam.
-This will give it extra insulating power, plus give the box a little more shape and rigidity.
-Ideally, this layer should be between ¾ of an inch, and a full inch, for best results.
+You’ll need insulating material, like a foam box.
+Line the inside of your shipping container with Styrofoam.
+This will give it extra insulating power, and it’ll give the box more shape and rigidity.
+Ideally, this layer should be between ¾ of an inch and a full inch wide.

-Usually, cheap neck pillows are filled with the exact right shape and size foam balls.
+You’ll need separate insulating material for the snake.
+Foam balls are recommended as these insulate well and are good shock absorbers.
+There are alternatives.
+Cheap neck pillows are filled with the right shape and size foam balls.
 Failing that, you could use shredded newspaper.
-Fill the box with either of these materials, so that the snake’s small container can’t move around.
+Fill the box with these materials, so that the snake’s small container can’t move around.

 Considering that your snake will be traveling in the hold of a plane, this can make all the difference.
 When you pack it, don’t put your snake’s bag/tub directly against it as they could overheat.

 Unfortunately, you can’t put anything in there that uses batteries, and is switched on.
 This rules out using any battery-powered heat mat.
 To do so would be against shipping regulations.